darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part2_tempo.md

 in [a previous article]({{.SiteRoot}}article_grafana_loki.html) we configured Grafana, Loki and Alloy for logs gathering.

-in this article we are going through configuring Tracing with Tempo, and we assume that previous configurations of a system were already done from the Part 1 of the article series (like Grafana web gui configuration and Caddy web server at least)
+in this article we are going through configuring Tracing with Tempo, and we assume that previous configurations of a system were already done from the Part 1 of the article series (like Grafana web gui configuration and Caddy web server at least).
+Our goal remains configuring Tracing for homelab and your pet projects.
+At the end of an article we mention production grade configuration tips

-Tracing answers a question, if we have some long executed processes, how can we easily see which time each step takes?
-The same answer can be done with Profiling, but Profiling is not controllable and hard to navigate.
-The tracing is the best for Backend applications with many different network requests (to databases or http requests to apis and other your own services).
-Tracing has the next properties:
-- Tracing is highly programmatic flexible in its configurations and serves as a glue between Logging, Metrics and Profiling.
-- You can find Logs from Traces, Traces from Logs, Metrics from Traces, Traces from Metrics, Profiles from Traces.
-Traces link all monitoring for gliding between different perspectives to observe desired data
-- Traces are less noisy than profiles and just have magnitudes better searching mechanism than Profiling to find the necessary data.
-The best working for debugging networking requests in backend applications
-- As some disadvantage Traces has autoinstrumented enabling for automatic coverage only in specific languages for specific libraries
-    - like in Python we have [instrumentation](https://opentelemetry-python-contrib.readthedocs.io/en/latest/) libs to turn on tracing automatically.
-Due to python otlp implementation being able to pass context in background by default, implementing high coverage is quite simple in python
-    - Java should be having similar to Python easy propagation mechanics
-    - But not in Golang.
-In golang we have to manually add Middlewares/handlers to libraries, and manually pass Context around nested functions in order to make that related Spans get connected.
+# What is tracing for?

+Tracing is your best friend in case you are monitoring backend systems, that have a lot of different networking requests to databases, third party apis, your own other services.
+Tracing show which exactly SQL query takes the most to execute during them?
+Or if your code is stuck in common N+1 problem of Django ORM (when you execute SQL query per each row instead of a single one due to forgotten select_related/fetch_related thing).

+# What are its properties?

+- Tracing is somewhat comparable to Profiling but has big differences.
+Profiling monitors a single app only and able to show execution time of each function and even memory allocations an dother stuff.
+Tracing in comparison shows only what was covered in its tracing spans and able to propagate in information shown to other services.
+- Tracing services as an **EASY TO NAVIGATE GLUE** between all monitoring systems, uniting Traces with Logs, Logs to Traces, Traces to Profiles, Metrics to Traces.
+Everything is joined by Traces!
+We can find logs by traces, and we can find metrics from traces if very desiring and etc.
+- Tracing can work majorly by zero application code changes, if in your language were already written "auto instrumenting" solutions onto every sneeze that cover all the common libraries with integrations
+  - That is the case with Python and [its rich set of autoinstrumenting solutions](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation)
+  - Regretfully it is not the case at all with Golang at the moment of writing this article in 2026 year.
+  - How much easy to configure tracing depends on a language essentially.

+My best recommendation regarding integrating it in any language... approach problems with Middlewares/universal interceptors of network requests for every network interacting library you use.
+Make wrappers if necessary that automatically add tracing spans.
+Your code should be covered with tracing with least amount of effort automatically for all network interacting libs, then tracing is the most useful for backend apps!

 {{ note `We have as some weak substistution for instrumentation in Go [epbf based tool](https://github.com/open-telemetry/opentelemetry-go-instrumentation), but it is highly limited, your logs, metrics will not have connections to traces, and it works only for specific sub set of libraries which u can't easily change.
 We will not be covering this tool usage in this series of article since it is not looking like good method to go by default.`}}